Divide-and-Conquer-AGO/ago-website/content/features/index.md

 - Bilbo and Barliman no longer have traits that give them high Command but traits that are more lore accurate and that make them better governors
 - Bree no longer has to be allied to ND to rebuild the Bridge of Tharbad
 - Bree can no longer recruit Tharbad Royal Guard unless they are allied to ND
-- There is a unique strategy model for Metraith and Tharbad if they are upgraded/rebuilt by Bree
+- There is a unique strategy model for Metraith, Tharbad and Adun-Eth if they are upgraded/rebuilt by Bree
 - Bree can now recruit Thieves of Tharbad from the Mercenary Lodge if they go down the Mercenary Path
 - Many Bree characters now start with the Pipeweed smoking traits and they get a special boost with the Pipeweed Guild
 - AI Bree get a randomly generated commander from the options presented to the player as their faction leader